 While they are the most accurate form of electrode, they are also the most intrusive.
-These electrodes are most definitely not recommended for frequent usage as they can cause permanent damage to the application areas.
-This type of electrode is most definitely not the kind that will be used in this project.
+These electrodes are most definitely not recommended for frequent

 4.9.2.
 Disposable Surface Electrodes

 Disposable Surface Electrodes, shown in Figure 43 below, are the type currently used by Limbitless Solutions.
 These typically looks like stickers with a metal connector coming out of one side.
 The adhesive side is typically some form of gel.
 This aids in surface connection.